 So, to get them to go against that premise, you're going to have to bring to bear some good evidence and get your client's version across because a lot of times in these robbery cases, along with other theft crimes cases, there's a one-sided investigation done by the police.
 So, it's up to the criminal defense attorney to get the other side of the equation across.

-Another big factor in how a robbery case is going to be dealt with and whether or not the prosecutors and judge will seek prison, is whether or not any type of a weapon was used.
-Sometimes it's a strong-arm robbery – there's no weapon used, nobody gets hurt, the property is recovered.
-This puts you in a good position to try to get a probationary sentence.
-Of course, you’re going to want to have no criminal record, otherwise, this makes it more difficult.
-Obviously, you don’t want a strike on your record when it comes to one of these robbery offenses in Van Nuys.
+Another significant factor in how a robbery case will be dealt with and whether or not the prosecutors and judge will seek prison is whether or not any weapon was used.
+Sometimes it's a strong-arm robbery – there's no weapon used, nobody gets hurt, and the property is recovered.
+This puts you in an excellent position to get a probationary sentence.

-There’s a number of factors.
-One big factor is if you have a criminal record.
-Obviously, the three-strike law and robbery offense and how they’re punished are really going to be focused in on your criminal record.
-Are you a career offender?
-Are you somebody who the public needs to be protected from?
-Also, another big factor is whether you used a weapon.
+Also another significant factor is whether you use a weapon.
 People who are using guns to commit robberies – not only are they not going to get probation, but they're going to be looking at a minimum of twelve years at 85% in prison and a strike for the rest of their life and all the other implications that come with a robbery offense – like not being able to own, use or possess a weapon in California for the rest of your life, and a whole host of other things that can happen to you.